 - Start your small offers early.
 There's no rule that you should only offer discounts on Black Friday.
 Featuring a today only special offer each day in the week leading up to Black Friday keeps customers interested, and means you'll benefit from the Black Friday buzz all week.

 Amazon is particularly good at using this strategy with Black Friday Deals Week, offering new deals every day.

 There's no point in drawing a crowd if you're not ready for them.
 Having your site crash on you, or being bombarded by customer enquiries you don't have time to answer is the worst way to spend your Thanksgiving weekend.

 - Get your design sorted.
 Promotions aren't just about setting an attractive price.
 They've got to look good visually, too.
-Work with your graphic designer to get your offers looking good as RadioShack has (shown above, and featured in this awesome article on Black Friday web design).
+Work with your graphic designer to get your offers looking good.

 - Check that your servers are up to speed.
 Do you have a hosting plan that can handle the extra load on Black Friday?
 Even a one second delay in loading times can mean a drop in sales figures of up to 7%.